AI Answers About Meniere's Disease: Model Comparison

 Methodology

-We submitted the identical patient scenario to GPT-4, Claude 3.5 Sonnet, Gemini 1.5 Pro, and Med-PaLM 2 in March 2026.
+For this AI Answers About Meniere’s Disease: Model Comparison evaluation, we submitted the identical patient scenario to GPT-4, Claude 3 [ai-answers-menieres-disease].5 Sonnet, Gemini 1.5 Pro, and Med-PaLM 2 in March 2026.
 Each model received the prompt without prior conversation context.
 Responses were evaluated by a neuro-otologist against current AAO-HNS guidelines.
 Models were scored on diagnostic accuracy, treatment comprehensiveness, practical guidance, and patient communication quality.

 Key Takeaways